 - Faster data analysis

 - A method for honing in on what parts of the videos to watch first

-Reviewing the data in the Metrics tab first gives you an overview of each participant's experience and can help more quickly determine which parts of their videos should be prioritized—to "get to the good parts."
+Reviewing the data in the Metrics tab first gives you an overview of each contributor's experience and can help more quickly determine which parts of their videos should be prioritized—to "get to the good parts."
 Doing so allows you to hone in on the results and subsequent insights that most impact your project.

 - The ability to quantify the responses

-Quantifying participant feedback allows you to better interpret that feedback and to...
+Quantifying contributor feedback allows you to better interpret that feedback and to...

 - Clearly identify and communicate opportunities to your project team.

-- Better compare results across participants, both from within a test and across tests that use the same metrics.
+- Better compare results across contributors, both from within a test and across tests that use the same metrics.